 The strategic implementation of these national strategies within the scope of AfCFTA would potentially narrow gender pay gaps across sectors, as more women would gain a significant role in their country’s export supply chain.

-In Kenya, more women who operated a basic bank account invested more in informal businesses which explains why the national AfCFTA strategies should target a multi-sectoral approach that seeks to reduce patronage in the informal economy as part of their broader plan towards gender mainstreaming.
+In Kenya, more women who operated a basic bank account invested more in informal businesses which explains why the national AfCFTA strategies should target a multi-sectoral approach that seeks to reduce patronage in the informal economy as part of their broader plan toward gender mainstreaming.

 Countries that successfully mainstream gender lens into their national AfCFTA review should expect to witness profound transformative outcomes not limited to the following: